FastyFresh/wealthbot/README.md

 - Integrates Solana Web3.js and Drift Protocol SDK

 ## Key Differentiator
-Wealthbot stands out for its agent-driven, hedge-fund-style trading strategy on a decentralized platform, targeting significant long-term equity growth for users with minimal intervention.
+Wealthbot stands out as a true "set it and forget it" trading solution on a decentralized platform.
+Users simply deposit funds and let the autonomous system work toward the goal of significant equity growth, with the flexibility to accelerate growth through additional deposits at any time.

 ## Installation and Setup